arekgotfryd/poly-maker/README.md

 Make sure your wallet has done at least one trade thru the UI so that the permissions are proper.

 6. **Set up Google Sheets integration**:
-   - Create a Google Service Account and download credentials to the main directory
+   - Create a Google Service Account and download credentials to the main directory as `credentials.json` file
    - Copy the [sample Google Sheet](https://docs.google.com/spreadsheets/d/1Kt6yGY7CZpB75cLJJAdWo7LSp9Oz7pjqfuVWwgtn7Ns/edit?gid=1884499063#gid=1884499063)
    - Add your Google service account to the sheet with edit permissions
    - Update `SPREADSHEET_URL` in your `.env` file